yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 Maven is a tool used to automate and simplify the development cycle of any Java-based project.
-The OpenSpaces plugin for Maven utilizes Maven to simplify the development cycle of OpenSpaces-based applications.
+The XAP plugin for Maven utilizes Maven to simplify the development cycle of XAP-based applications.
 You can use this plugin to easily create, compile, package, run unit tests, execute and deploy Processing Units.

 You don't need to be an experienced Maven user to start working with this plugin.
 This section provides you with everything you need to know in order to start developing Processing Units with the Maven plugin.
 Experienced Maven users can use the Maven plugin to embed Processing Unit development with their existing development environment.

-{% info %} The OpenSpaces Maven plugin has been tested with Maven 3.0.
+{% info %}
+The XAP Maven plugin has been tested with Maven 3.0.
 For further information about maven see: [apache.org; What is Maven?](http://maven.apache.org/what-is-maven.html)
 {%endinfo%}

 # Prior to Installation

-In order to use the OpenSpaces Maven plugin, Maven needs to be installed on the machine.
+In order to use the XAP Maven plugin, Maven needs to be installed on the machine.
 If a Maven installation already exists on the machine, it can be used.
-If not, XAP comes with a ready-to-use distribution of Maven 3.0, located under: `<JSHOMEDIR>/tools/maven/apache-maven-3.0`.
+If not, XAP comes with a ready-to-use distribution of Maven 3.0, located under: `<XAP HOME>/tools/maven/apache-maven-3.0`.

 All you need to do is add the Maven `bin` directory to the system `PATH` variable, and you are ready to go.
 To test whether the Maven command is accessible, open a command line window, type `mvn \-version`, and press Enter.
 The following message should be displayed: